For zoning certification/compliance letters, please contact Tony Parker at email@example.com Cost is $25.

 Less frequently requested documents are also available to download here Plans, Maps and Applications.

 If you do not see a planning-related activity, please call

 Staff Liaison to Subdivision Review Board, 2022 Preliminary Plat Submission Deadlines

 VACANT, Zoning Enforcement Officer, Planner II, at 252-329-4486

 Annual Planning and Development Activities Reports

-- 2016 Planning and Development Activities Report - Interactive - It may take a minute to download
+- 2016 Planning and Development Activities Report (Interactive - It may take a minute to load)

-- 2015 Planning and Development Activities Report (Interactive - may take a minute to load)
+- 2015 Planning and Development Activities Report (Interactive - It may take a minute to load)

 - 2014 Planning and Development Activities Report